lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-branding.md

    ![](assets/asset-picker-header.png)

-5. To include a URL in the header image, specify it in the **Image URL** box.
+5. To include a URL in the header image, specify it in the [!UICONTROL Image URL] box.
 You can specify external or internal URLs.
-Internal links can also be relative links, for example, `/mediaportal.html/content/dam/mac/tenant_id/tags`.
+Internal links can also be relative links, for example, [!UICONTROL `/mediaportal.html/content/dam/mac/tenant_id/tags`].
  This link directs users to the tags folder.
- To save the changes, click **Save** from the toolbar at the top.
+ To save the changes, click **[!UICONTROL Save]** from the toolbar at the top.

    ![](assets/configure_brandingheaderimageurl.png)

-6. From the toolbar at the top, click the **Preview** icon to generate a preview of the  [!DNL Brand Portal] interface with the header image.
+6. From the toolbar at the top, click the **[!UICONTROL Preview]** icon to generate a preview of the  Brand Portal interface with the header image.

    ![](assets/chlimage_1-3.png)
    ![](assets/custom_header_preview.png)

-7. To activate or deactivate the header image, do the following in the **Configure Branding** &gt; **Header Image** page:
+7. To activate or deactivate the header image, do the following in the **[!UICONTROL Configure Branding &gt; Header Image]** page:

-    * To prevent a header image from appearing on  [!DNL Brand Portal] pages, click **Deactivate Header** from the toolbar at the top.
+    * To prevent a header image from appearing on  Brand Portal pages, click **[!UICONTROL Deactivate Header]** from the toolbar at the top.
 A message confirms that the image is deactivated.

    ![](assets/chlimage_1-4.png)

-    * To make the header image reappear on  [!DNL Brand Portal] pages, click **Activate Header** from the toolbar at the top.
+    * To make the header image reappear on  Brand Portal pages, click **[!UICONTROL Activate Header]** from the toolbar at the top.
 A message confirms that the image is activated.

    ![](assets/chlimage_1-5.png)

-    * Click **Save** to save the changes.
+    * Click **[!UICONTROL Save]** to save the changes.

 ## Customize the email messaging {#customize-the-email-messaging}

 When assets are shared as a link, users receive an email containing the link.
 Administrators can customize the messaging, that is, logo, description, and footer, of these emails.

-1. From the  [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the  AEM toolbar at the top, click the Adobe logo to access administrative tools.

    ![](assets/aemlogo.png)

-2. From the administrative tools panel, click **Branding**.
+2. From the administrative tools panel, click **[!UICONTROL Branding]**.

    ![](assets/admin-tools-panel-12.png)

 3. When assets are shared as links or downloaded through emails, and when  [!UICONTROL collections] are shared, email notifications are sent to users.
-To customize the email message, on the **Configure Branding** page, select **Email Message** from the left rail.
+To customize the email message, on the [!UICONTROL Configure Branding] page, select **[!UICONTROL Email Message]** from the left rail.

    ![](assets/configure-branding-page-email.png)

-4. To add a logo to outgoing emails, click **Upload** from the toolbar at the top.
+4. To add a logo to outgoing emails, click **[!UICONTROL Upload]** from the toolbar at the top.

-5. In the **Description** section, specify the email header and footer text.
-To save the changes, click **Save** from the toolbar at the top.
+5. In the [!UICONTROL Description] section, specify the email header and footer text.
+To save the changes, click **[!UICONTROL Save]** from the toolbar at the top.

    >[!NOTE]
    >